Hokiper/unwrella-connect-wine-for-blender/README.md

 **UnwrellaConnect for Blender** is a free extension that enables the use of Unwrella-IO or Packer-IO directly from within Blender.

-All functionality is directly available from within Blender's UV editor and all iteraction between the programs happens transaprently in the background.
+All functionality is directly available from within Blender's UV editor and all interaction between the programs happens transparently in the background.
 Unwrap anything without any manual exporting and re-importing of objects.

 ## Requirements
 The extension requires Blender version 4.2 or later.